henryjacobson/Capstone-EveRest/README.md

 ### Preprocessing

-The raw sensor data needs to go through some preprocessing before it can be plugged straight into a nerual network.
+The raw sensor data needs to go through some preprocessing before it can be plugged straight into a neural network.
 To do this I used tools provided by the NSRR who also provided me with the CFS dataset.
-I used a tool called Luna to extract characterisitc information for each signal in each 5 second interval of a night's sleep.
+I used a tool called Luna to extract characteristic information for each signal in each 5 second interval of a night's sleep.
 The LSTM will later characterize each interval as either awake or asleep using these intervals as input.

 Because there was such a large volume of data, I don't have enough storage available to hold it all at once.
 Therefore I wrote a script ([preprocess.py](preprocess.py)) that will process each polysomnography file individually as follows: